pflanze/functional-perl/README.md

   retention issues when using this style have only been fixed recently, and some more exotic ones are still waiting to be fixed

-We welcome anyone interested to play with the code, ask questions, provide feedback, and perhaps contribute examples, ideas or teaching materials.
+We welcome anyone to play with the code, ask questions, provide feedback, and perhaps contribute examples, ideas or teaching materials.
 We are also hoping to work with interested core perl developers on fixing the remaining issues in the interpreter.